 Sanctions imposed through the University Administrative Judicial System can range from no action up to expulsion from school.
 Possible sanctions for violation of VAWA offenses:

-- Withholding a promotion or pay increase (for regular or student employees); - Reassigning employment (for regular or student-employees); - Terminating employment (for regular or student-employees); - Temporary employment suspension without pay (for regular or student-employees); - Compensation adjustments (for regular or student-employees); - No-contact order of a specified duration; - Expulsion, or permanent separation, from the university (for students);
+- Withholding a promotion or pay increase (for regular or student employees) - Reassigning employment (for regular or student-employees) - Terminating employment (for regular or student-employees) - Temporary employment suspension without pay (for regular or student-employees)

+- Compensation adjustments (for regular or student-employees) - No contact order of a specified duration - Expulsion or permanent separation from the university (for students)

-- Suspension from the university for a period of time from one semester to ten semesters (fall and spring semesters, with summers normally included as part of the spring semester).
-Re-admission may be made contingent upon completion of a course of action such as completion of a course related to the offense; - Suspension for a specified period that allows the party offended against to have reasonable time to finish a course of studies.
-If the offended party graduates early, or leaves the university without plans to return, the suspension may be re-visited.
-Re-admission may be made contingent upon completion of a course of action such as completion of a learning module related to the offense; - Conduct probation for up to four semesters; - Disciplinary probation (for students; this is one step below suspension) for up to eight semesters; - Expulsion from campus housing (for any employee or student resident); - Mandated counseling; - Educational sanctions as deemed appropriate, such as research papers, interviews, reflections on assigned readings, audio material, or events with presentations, or required courses of learning; - Ban of specified duration from the entire campus or a specified portion of campus
+• Suspension from the university for a period of one semester to 10 semesters (fall and spring semesters with summers normally included as part of the spring semester).
+Re-admission may be made contingent upon completion of a course of action such as completion of a course related to the offense.

+• Suspension for a specified period that allows the party offended against to have reasonable time to finish a course of studies.
+If the offended party graduates early or leaves the university without plans to return, the suspension may be re-visited.
+Re-admission may be made contingent upon completion of a course of action such as completion of a learning module related to the offense.

+- Conduct probation for up to four semesters - Disciplinary probation for up to eight (8) semesters (for students; this is one step below suspension) - Expulsion from campus housing (resident employee or student) - Mandated counseling - Educational sanctions as deemed appropriate (i.e. research papers, interviews, reflections on assigned readings, audio material, or events with presentations, or required courses of learning) - Ban of specified duration from the entire campus or a specified portion of campus

-Campus Sex Crimes Prevention Act
+Sex Offender Registry and Access to Related Information

 The Federal Campus Sex Crimes Prevention Act, (section 1601 of Public Law 106-386) enacted on Oct.
 28, 2000, went into effect Oct.
 28, 2002.
-It is a law that provides for the tracking of convicted, registered sex offenders enrolled as students at institutions of higher education, or those working or volunteering on campus.
-The law requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
+It is a law that provides for the tracking of convicted, registered sex offenders enrolled as students at institutions of higher education or those working or volunteering on campus.
+This law requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already registered in a state to provide notice to the appropriate state agency, as required under state law, of each institution of higher education in that state at which the person is employed, carries on a vocation, or is a student.

-The Clery Act, as amended by the Campus Sex Crimes Prevention Act, requires an educational institution to state the location of where information concerning registered sex offenders is maintained.
-The Arkansas Registry of Sex Offenders is located at ark.org/offender-search/index.php In accordance with Arkansas law, relevant and necessary information will be disclosed when the information is necessary for public protection.
-Inquiries regarding registered sex offenders may be directed to the university's Police Department at 479-788-7140.
+The Clery Act, as amended by the Campus Sex Crimes Prevention Act, requires an educational institution to state the location of where information concerning registered sex offenders is maintained, such as the Arkansas Registry of Sex Offenders.
+In accordance with Arkansas law, relevant and necessary information will be disclosed when the information is necessary for public protection.
+Inquiries regarding registered sex offenders may be directed to UPD at 479-788-7140.